 Popular Career Options

 Many graduates of master's degree programs pursue careers as behavior analysts or therapists.
-Behavior analysts are employed in a variety of educational and institutional settings, including schools and non-profit agencies.
+Behavior analysts are employed in a variety of educational and institutional settings such as schools and non-profit agencies.
 See below for other possible careers.

 - Curriculum consultant